-- 4-Corners: Assign each corner of the room a color.
-Using Uno cards or a similar card game, pass out a card to each child.
+Assign each corner of the room a color.
+Use Uno cards (or a similar card game) and pass one card to each child.
 Children move to the corner that corresponds to their card.
 Have each corner sing different phrases, verses, or words of the song.
-Find more details HERE

-- Button Button: As the primary sings, the children secretly pass a small item (a button, magnet, etc).
+As the Primary sings, the children secretly pass a small item (a button, magnet, etc).
 A child goes around the room to try and find who has the button before the song ends.
 For younger children, use a bigger object such as an eraser.

-- Word Nerd: Have a child go out into the hall while the primary choose a word from the song.
+Have a child go out into the hall while the Primary choose a word from the song.
 Write that word on a sticky note or piece of paper with tape.
 Have the child come back into the room and put the paper on their forehead.
 Make sure they can’t see the word.
-The primary sings the song EXCEPT for that word.
+The Primary sings the song EXCEPT for that word.
 The child must guess the word on their forehead.
 Repeat with new kids.
-Find more details HERE.

-- Musical Measles: Have kids put stickers on you if they are caught being good singers by their teacher or by you.
-More details can be found HERE.
+Have kids put stickers on you if they are caught being good singers by their teacher or by you.

-- Hot Potato: Pass a simple item around the room as you sing a song.
+Pass a raw potato (or any simple item) around the room as you sing a song.
 Have the piano randomly stop.
 Whoever is holding the hot potato must say the next word or phrase in the song.

-- Build a Song: As the primary sings a song, a child (or several) try to build a tower any way by stacking plastic cups.
+As the Primary sings a song, a child (or several) try to build a tower any way by stacking plastic cups.
 The tallest tower at the end of the song wins.
 Good singers get the next turn.

-- Uno Review-O: Using a deck of selected Uno cards, call on a child to come pick a card from the top of the stack (face down).
+Using a deck of selected Uno cards, call on a child to come pick a card from the top of the stack (face down).
 Number cards: Sing the song that matches the color of the chosen card that number of times.
 Reverse: Everyone turns to face the back wall and sing the song that matches the color of the chosen card.
 Skips: Skip every other word.
 Wilds: Choose a favorite song.
-More details HERE.

-- Heads or Tails: Have all the kids stand.
+Have all the kids stand.
 Sing the song.
 Tell them to put their hands on their head for “head” and on their hips for “tails.”
 Then flip a coin.
 If they choose correctly, they stay standing.
 If they are wrong, they sit.
-Sing the song again, choose heads or tails then flip the coin.
+Everyone sings the song again, choose heads or tails then flip the coin.
 Repeat until only one person is left standing.
-Original idea HERE.

-- Hallway Singing: As the primary sings, a child goes down the hall to see how far they can get and still hear the primary.
-They put down a strip of masking tape or something similar.
+Send a child down the hall as the Primary sings.
+When they can no longer hear the Primary singing, they must put down a strip of tape.
 Repeat with another child and more tape.
 See if they can go farther.
-Try to reach the Bishop’s office or somewhere opposite the primary room.
+Try to reach the Bishop’s office or somewhere opposite the Primary room.

-- Roll-a-Snowman: Print the “key” found HERE (along with more details) and place on the board (or draw the key).
+Print or draw the key on the board.
 Using dice, children must draw whatever corresponds to the key.
 The goal is to build a complete snowman before the song is finished.
+Repeat with new children.

-- Fermata: Draw or print out a fermata sign.
+Draw or print out a fermata sign.
 Sing the song.
-When you hold up the fermata sign, the primary holds out whatever syllable they’re on until you put the sign down.
-More details HERE.
+When you hold up the fermata sign, the Primary holds out whatever syllable they’re on until you put the sign down.